-Nutrient Reduction Projects Not Carried Forward from Step 2 to Steps 3/4 Analysis Project ID Individual/Organization Project Cost Rationale for Not Carrying Forward Wastewater Reuse Project for the City of Daphne and the Eastern Shore of Mobile Bay 236 Danny Lyndall \$950,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Aloe Bay/Mississippi Sound Water Quality Enhancement Project 247 Vaile Feemster \$7,992,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Extension of Effluent Force Main from Bayou La Batre Wastewater Treatment Facility 255 Annette Johnson \$12,000,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Bayou La Batre Wastewater Treatment Facility-Class A/EQ Sludge Treatment 262 Annette Johnson \$3,000,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Grand Bay Sewer Service Project 276 Buddy McGregor \$3,480,068 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Low Pressure Sanitary Sewer for Dauphin Island Parkway 277 Charles Hyland \$5,998,580 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Perch Creek Area Sanitary Sewer Trunk Line Cured in Place Pipe Project 278 Charles Hyland \$5,998,590 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Linking Water Quality, Marine Food Web Dynamics, and Ecosystem Health in Alabama: Improving Seafood Safety and Human Health 288 Alison Robertson \$2,986,322 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Rehabilitation of Sanitary Sewer Mains-Foley, Alabama 342 Richard Peterson \$1,250,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Dog River Watershed Water Quality Restoration 349 Christian Miller \$125,000,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-West Fowl River Pathogen Study 353 Christian Miller \$450,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Bayou La Batre Pathogen Study 354 Christian Miller \$450,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Presence, Potential Sources, Behavior, and Fate of Endocrine Disrupting Chemicals in Northern Gulf of Mexico Estuarine Systems 363 Joel Hayworth \$1,700,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Fly Creek Restoration 797 Jennifer Fidler \$19,000,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Three Mile Creek Repair/Maintenance 943 Nick Amberger \$1,500,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-D'Olive Creek Watershed Restoration 1212 Roberta Swann \$42,723,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
-Repair/Maintenance of Three Mile Creek 2138 Nick Amberger \$1,500,000 Project is not an active measure designed primarily to reduce nutrient loadings to coastal ecosystems injured by the spill.
+Nutrient Reduction Projects Not Carried Forward from Step 2 to Steps 3/4 Analysis Project ID Individual/Organization Project Cost Rationale 1 Wastewater Reuse Project for the City of Daphne and the Eastern Shore of Mobile Bay 236 Danny Lyndall \$950,000 Project is not an active measure designed ecosystems injured by the spill.
+Aloe Bay/Mississippi Sound Water Quality Enhancement Project 247 Vaile Feemster \$7,992,000 Project is not an active measure designed ecosystems injured by the spill.
+Extension of Effluent Force Main from Bayou La Batre Wastewater Treatment Facility 255 Annette Johnson \$12,000,000 Project is not an active measure designed ecosystems injured by the spill.
+Bayou La Batre Wastewater Treatment Facility-Class A/EQ Sludge Treatment 262 Annette Johnson \$3,000,000 Project is not an active measure designed ecosystems injured by the spill.
+Grand Bay Sewer Service Project 276 Buddy McGregor \$3,480,068 Project is not an active measure designed ecosystems injured by the spill.
+Low Pressure Sanitary Sewer for Dauphin Island Parkway 277 Charles Hyland \$5,998,580 Project is not an active measure designed ecosystems injured by the spill.
+Perch Creek Area Sanitary Sewer Trunk Line Cured in Place Pipe Project 278 Charles Hyland \$5,998,590 Project is not an active measure designed ecosystems injured by the spill.
+Linking Water Quality, Marine Food Web Dynamics, and Ecosystem Health in Alabama: Improving Seafood Safety and Human Health 288 Alison Robertson \$2,986,322 Project is not an active measure designer ecosystems injured by the spill.
+Rehabilitation of Sanitary Sewer Mains-Foley, Alabama 342 Richard Peterson \$1,250,000 Project is not an active measure designed ecosystems injured by the spill.
+Dog River Watershed Water Quality Restoration 349 Christian Miller \$125,000,000 Project is not an active measure designed ecosystems injured by the spill.
+West Fowl River Pathogen Study 353 Christian Miller \$450,000 Project is not an active measure designed ecosystems injured by the spill.
+Bayou La Batre Pathogen Study 354 Christian Miller \$450,000 Project is not an active measure designed ecosystems injured by the spill.
+Presence, Potential Sources, Behavior, and Fate of Endocrine Disrupting Chemicals in Northern Gulf of Mexico Estuarine Systems 363 Joel Hayworth \$1,700,000 Project is not an active measure designer ecosystems injured by the spill.
+Fly Creek Restoration 797 Jennifer Fidler \$19,000,000 Project is not an active measure designed ecosystems injured by the spill.
+Three Mile Creek Repair/Maintenance 943 Nick Amberger \$1,500,000 Project is not an active measure designed ecosystems injured by the spill.
+D'Olive Creek Watershed Restoration 1212 Roberta Swann \$42,723,000 Project is not an active measure designed ecosystems injured by the spill.
+Repair/Maintenance of Three Mile Creek 2138 Nick Amberger \$1,500,000 Project is not an active measure designed ecosystems injured by the spill.